AdrianSkar/markdown/fcc_comparison.md

 > _try to solve the problem now_
 >
 #### Hint 2
-_Unlike the equality operator, which attempts to convert both values being compared to a common type, the strict equality operator does not perform a type conversion._<sup>2</sup>
+_Unlike the equality operator, which attempts to convert both values being compared to a common type, the strict equality operator does not perform a type conversion._<sup><a href="#cite2">2</a></sup>
 > _try to solve the problem now_

 ## Spoiler alert!